symPiotr/amplicon_analysis_pipeline/README.md

 -rw-r--r-- 1 piotr.lukasik users 410K Sep 30 10:43 ITS1a_W_377_R1.fastq
 ```
 These data are generally available within **/mnt/matrix/symbio/split_data** folder... but we have been much less consistent about this.
-Details of the splitting script will soon be available at [https://github.com/symPiotr/split_amplicon_libs](https://github.com/symPiotr/split_amplicon_libs).
+Details of the splitting script and approach will soon be available at [https://github.com/symPiotr/split_amplicon_libs](https://github.com/symPiotr/split_amplicon_libs).
+**Library splitting is the first key step of our pipeline: you want to be analyzing data for each of the targets separately.
+Until the pipeline is available, please talk to Piotr!**

 ### Section 5.
 The analysis of bacterial 16S rRNA amplicon data
 _... to be written ..._